 We are often asked “What is the best wall tile for my bathroom?”
 That question is very hard to answer as it would depend on a variety of factors; we need to know things like the aesthetic appeal you’re aiming for, the durability required, the size of the bathroom and what sort of dirt and grime you are expecting.
 So in writing an article we can’t possibly know all the answers, but let me tell you about one very special tile awkwardly named super super white nano presealed polished porcelain.
-You will find that many stores carry this product, it normally sells at over $50 /m2 but it sells at under half that price at TFO.

 Most polished porcelain is made by crushing porcelain into a powder then compacting it and baking it at about 1400 degrees centigrade.
 The whitest porcelain around Australia was for many years called super white.
 This product has been much loved for many years.
 However as it’s a natural product that’s just polished, it was as white as we believed nature produced porcelain.
 It was not really white but off white at best.
 Then with a discovery of another mine and with a step forward in the refining technology factories have made one much whiter, it is still not polyurethane white but it is at least 80% of the way there.
 That is the main reason why most factories call this new product super super white.

 The white tones are normally a pain to clean, especially in any unglazed product.
 The Nano preseal is designed to repel most stains like biro, soap and even many brands of permanent marker come straight off with just a cloth.
 A sealer will always let some stains through (like whiteboard markers) fortunately we haven’t come across a stain you would expect to get in any Sydney bathroom that we can’t get out.
+White Porcelain Tiles.

 So for most bathrooms this is a great tile, making it one of the easiest tiles to keep clean for the average bathroom.

 Firstly that it reflects up to 90% of light.
 This makes a bathroom look lighter and brighter.
 In fact when polished porcelain is used on opposing walls it will reflect light back and forth making the walls look even whiter.
 The second advantage is that it gives a depth of reflection because it reflects from deep within the tile.
 Many feel that it optically pushes their walls back a meter.
 This is great for any bathroom but especially for smaller bathrooms which are becoming the norm here in Sydney.
+White porcelain tiles.

 The third advantage is that it has a softer white look, rather than the standard clinical white gloss rectified edge wall tile.
 Many try to replicate this softness in a glazed tile by going for a matt finish, only to be disappointed with the time it takes to clean the tile and the lack of light reflection.
 The super super white polished porcelain gives a soft elegant look that makes the white basins or polyurethane visually pop, making them the feature and enhancing the bathroom.